Kistler-Group/sdbus-cpp/docs/using-sdbus-c++.md

 ### Building and distributing libsystemd as part of sdbus-c++

 sdbus-c++ provides `BUILD_LIBSYSTEMD` configuration option.
 When turned on, sdbus-c++ will automatically download and build libsystemd as a static library and make it an opaque part of sdbus-c++ shared library for you.
-This is the most convenient and effective approach to build, distribute and use sdbus-c++ as a self-contained, systemd-independent library in non-systemd enviroments.
+This is the most convenient and effective approach to build, distribute and use sdbus-c++ as a self-contained, systemd-independent library in non-systemd environments.
 Just make sure your build machine has all dependencies needed by libsystemd build process.
 That includes, among others, `meson`, `ninja`, `git`, `gperf`, and -- primarily -- libraries and library headers for `libmount`, `libcap` and `librt` (part of glibc).
 Be sure to check out the systemd documentation for the  Also, when distributing, make sure these dependency libraries are installed on the production machine.

 You may additionally set the `LIBSYSTEMD_VERSION` configuration flag to fine-tune the version of systemd to be taken in.
 (The default value is 242).